 - Document the default and its resolution in writing.

-- Make sure you have well-developed accounting guidelines and controls in place.
+- Implement well-developed accounting guidelines and controls.

 - Create online program request forms so franchisees can ask for assistance when necessary or get approval of items like promotions, advertising and charitable donations.